kaka-zuumi/Moltric/README.md

 # Comparing Software

 We can see which software best optimizes the molecular overlap by seeing whether they find the minimum RMSD (among the permutations checked).
+The software above are compared (ArbAlign, MolAlign, OTMol, and FASTOVERLAP "FO" with and without Branch-and-Bound "BnB").

 <p align="center">
 <img width="900" height="1300" src="images/minrmsd_homo_result1.png">
 </p>

-We compare RMSDs over a few different sets of data, or benchmarks:
+The RMSDs are compared over a few different sets of data, or benchmarks:
 - C10H9 (Bimolecular Reaction of CH + C<sub>9</sub>H<sub>8</sub> and C<sub>2</sub>H<sub>4</sub> + C<sub>8</sub>H<sub>5</sub>)
 - BrCH5 (Bimolecular Reaction of HBr<sup>+</sup> + CH<sub>4</sub>)
 - Ne20 (20-atom Subsets of a Neon<sub>200</sub> Cluster) [[source](https://doi.org/10.1021/acs.jcim.5c02099)]